 2. Can a skillion roof be used in areas with heavy snowfall ?

-Yes, a skillion roof is ideal for areas with heavy snowfall because the sloping design helps the snow slide off more easily.
-However, the roof pitch should be steep enough to ensure proper snow drainage.
+Yes, a skillion roof is popular in snow areas because the steep slope makes it easier for heavy fall snow to slide off.
+However, the roof pitch should be steep enough to ensure the proper snow drainage.

 3. Is a skillion roof more affordable than other roof types ?